Code-Institute-Submissions/workout-world/README.md

 [Link to the website](https://marialundgren.github.io/workout-world/)

 This website is created for the new gym Workout World in the center of Stockholm in Sweden.
-The main objective of the website is to create a presence on internet for the gym to inform about the gym to new and existing members.
+The main objective of the website is to create a presence on internet for the gym and to inform about the gym to new and existing members.
 The project is fictional and created for educational purpose.

 ## UX